Australian coronavirus cases spike, cruise with sick passengers denied entry

 After reporting only a gradual spread in January, the number of COVID-19 cases in Australia now appears to be tracking the much sharper increases seen elsewhere with the most populous states of New South Wales and Victoria recording the fastest rises.

-Most states have now closed their borders to travelers from other parts of the country and effected their own lockdown laws, in addition to the national curbs announced on Sunday.
+Most states have now closed their borders to travellers from other parts of the country and effected their own lockdown laws, in addition to the national curbs announced on Sunday.

 Western Australia on Monday banned passengers on board the Swiss-owned MSC Magnifica cruise ship from disembarking.